Iraqi planes, artillery strike rebel-held Falluja

 “We have not received green light to start an assault, but the longer we wait means al Qaeda could get more powerful and complicate our job to defeat them,” said a special forces officer.

-The Ministry of Defense said that 20 ISIL militants had been killed in the military operation in eastern Ramadi.
+The Ministry of Defence said that 20 ISIL militants had been killed in the military operation in eastern Ramadi.

 More than 65,000 people have fled the fighting in Falluja and Ramadi during the past week alone, the United Nations said on Friday.